Your health doesn’t take a holiday.

 While people with a history of heart failure or other cardiac conditions are at greater risk for serious complications, those who are otherwise healthy usually see their arrhythmia stabilized after treatment in an emergency room with beta blockers and other medications to reduce their heart rate.

-As for the connection between overeating and your heart, cardiologist Dr. Amir Lotfi of the Heart & Vascular Program at Baystate Medical Center, reminds holiday diners – whether enjoying a fabulous feast with friends and family at home or at a restaurant and at parties – especially those suffering from high blood pressure, high cholesterol, diabetes and heart disease, that moderation is the key.
+Cardiologist Dr. Amir Lotfi of the Heart & Vascular Program at Baystate Medical Center, reminds holiday diners that moderation is the key.
+This is especially important for those suffering from high blood pressure, high cholesterol, diabetes and heart disease.

 Also, some research suggests that enjoying just one huge meal, despite previous healthy eating habits, is a bad thing and can quadruple the ordinary risk of a heart attack during the two hours after eating.